wagtail/wagtail/docs/advanced_tutorial/create_portfolio_page.md

 ## What is StreamField?

-The reason for developing StreamField is to address the tension between structured content and editorial flexibility in content management.
+StreamField is a feature that was created to balance the need for developers to have well-structured data and the need for content creators to have editorial flexibility in how they create and organize their content.

 In traditional content management systems, there's often a compromise between structured content and giving editors the freedom to create flexible layouts.
-Traditional solutions often relied on rich text fields to accommodate the need for more flexible and versatile content.
-Rich text field helps by allowing editors to use a WYSIWYG editor for formatting.
-However, rich text fields have limitations.
-These limitations include the loss of semantic value and issues with browser-based editors.
+Typically, Rich Text fields are used to give content creators the tools they need to make flexible and versatile content.
+Rich Text fields can provide a WYSIWYG editor for formatting.
+However, Rich Text fields have limitations.

+One of the limitations of Rich Text fields is the loss of semantic value.
+Semantic value in content denotes the underlying meaning or information conveyed by the structure and markup of content.
+When content lacks semantic value, it becomes more difficult to determine its intended meaning or purpose.
+For example, when editors use Rich Text fields to style text or insert multimedia, the content might not be semantically marked as such.

-StreamField gives editors more flexibility and addresses the limitations of rich text fields.
+So, StreamField gives editors more flexibility and addresses the limitations of Rich Text fields.
 StreamField is a versatile content management solution that treats content as a sequence of blocks.
 Each block represents different content types like paragraphs, images, and maps.
 Editors can arrange and customize these blocks to create complex and flexible layouts.
 Also, StreamField can capture the semantic meaning of different content types.

 ## Create reusable custom blocks